AdobeDocs/experience-manager-65.fr-FR/help/assets/asset-templates.md

 1. Pour ouvrir un document pour le modifier, procédez de l’une des façons suivantes :

    * Open the collateral (brochure in this case) you created in step 7 of [Create a collateral](/help/assets/asset-templates.md#creating-a-collateral).
-   * Depuis la page Modèles, accédez au dossier où vous avez placé le document créé, puis cliquez/appuyez sur l’option d’édition rapide depuis la miniature d’un document.
+   * From the Templates page, navigate to a folder where you created the collateral, and click the [!UICONTROL Edit] quick action on the thumbnail of a collateral.
-   * In the asset page for the collateral, tap **[!UICONTROL Edit]** from the toolbar.
+   * In the asset page for the collateral, click **[!UICONTROL Edit]** from the toolbar.
-   * Sélectionnez le support et appuyez sur **[!UICONTROL Modifier]** dans la barre d’outils.
+   * Select the collateral and click **[!UICONTROL Edit]** from the toolbar.
    <!--![chlimage_1-108](assets/chlimage_1-313.png) -->

    L’outil de recherche de ressources et l’éditeur de texte sont affichés à gauche de la page.
 L’éditeur de texte s’ouvre par défaut.